54th Commission on Narcotic Drugs

-The United Nations Commission on Narcotic Drugs (CND), the central UN policy-making body in drug-related matters, opens its 59th session in Vienna this month (14–22 March).
-The CND meets every year to discuss the global state of drug control and to adopt resolutions to guide the way forward.
-An EMCDDA delegation is attending the event and, throughout the week, will provide technical support to the European Commission and EU Member States as well as participate in a series of side events.
+The United Nations Commission on Narcotic Drugs (CND), the central UN policy-making body in drug-related matters, holds its 54th session in Vienna this week (21–25 March).
+The CND analyses the world drug situation and develops proposals to strengthen the international drug control system.
+An EMCDDA delegation is attending the event and, throughout the week, will provide technical support to the European Commission and EU Member States.
+Visitors are welcome to the EMCDDA stand (21–23 March).

 News from the EMCDDA delegation

 Wednesday 23 March

 This was the title of a side event organised by UNODC and the European Union (European Commission, EMCDDA).
 The event provided a forum to reflect on the opportunities that now exist at global, regional and national level to improve capacity to report on the drug situation.
 In 2010, the revision of the new Annual Report Questionnaire (ARQ) was finalised.
 This achievement provides us with a comprehensive basis for collecting data on the drug situation.
 But the questionnaire alone cannot achieve this objective: sufficient capacity is needed within countries to collect and analyse reliable data.
 This is a challenge for all countries.
 During this side event an international panel led a discussion on possible solutions for the future.
 Participants included delegates from: CICAD, EMCDDA, European Commission, the Hungarian Presidency of the EU, United Arab Emirates and UNODC.
 On the agenda:

 UNODC — current gaps in the availability of global data and the role of the new Global Programme on Drug Supply and Use Statistics (PROMISE).